 To find the best rates, spend some time scouring the internet or check out Bankrate.com.
 The banks that offer the best rates can vary from one month to the next, depending on which institutions are most aggressively seeking new customers.
-Still, the top yields can frequently be found at banks such as Ally Bank, Capital One, CIT Bank, Discover Bank, Goldman Sachs Bank, Synchrony Bank and TIAA Bank.
+Still, the top yields can frequently be found at banks such as Ally Bank, Capital One, CIT Bank, Discover Bank, Marcus by Goldman Sachs, Synchrony Bank and TIAA Bank.
 Most of these banks can offer higher yields because they’re largely or entirely online, so they don’t have to pay the overhead incurred by traditional banks with their hundreds, and sometimes thousands, of brick-and-mortar branches.

 Money market deposit accounts often pay slightly more interest than savings accounts, but may require a larger minimum balance.
 Both typically limit withdrawals to six per month.
 Certificates of deposit usually pay even more, but your money is locked up until the CD’s maturity date, unless you’re willing to pay the early withdrawal penalty.
 CDs, money market deposit accounts and savings accounts are all backed by the FDIC—unlike money market mutual funds, where there is a small risk that you could lose money.

 Previous: Asset No. 3: Cash